-Use DIY machines carefully
+How to Use a Carpet Shampooer: Use DIY machines carefully

 Hurrying through a cleaning will leave soap residue, a soaked carpet and a pad that can mold or mildew.
 Larger rental machines require you to pull them across the floor rather than push.

-Use less soap than directed
+How to Use a Carpet Shampooer: Use less soap than directed

 The soap used in DIY machines foams a lot and leaves behind a lot of residue, which acts as a dirt magnet.
 Despite what the directions say, use a tablespoon or less of soap to 1 gallon of hot water to prevent soap residue.

-Use a mild acid rinse to neutralize soap residue
+How to Use a Carpet Shampooer: Use a mild acid rinse to neutralize soap residue

 DIY machines are often sold with a neutralizing rinse, or you can make your own using 1 cup white vinegar to 1 gallon hot water.
 Rinse after you make one pass with the detergent solution.